Letimer History, Family Crest & Coats of Arms

 Some of the Letimer family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Letimer family to the New World and Oceana
+Migration of the Letimer family

 Many Welsh families joined their Scottish and Irish neighbors during the late 1800s and early 1900s in seeking refuge in North America.
 Like the Irish and Scottish, many Welsh anxiously awaited the work, freedom, and opportunities that they believed lay in North America.
 Those who did journey over to the United States and what became known as Canada often realized those dreams, but only through much toil and perseverance.
 Whenever and however these Welsh immigrants arrived in North America, they were instrumental in the creation of the industry, commerce, and cultural heritage within those two developing nations.
 In the immigration and passenger lists a number of early immigrants bearing the name Letimer were found: Andrew Latimer arrived in Virginia in 1774; Francise Latimore settled in Nevis in 1654; James, John, Robet and Daniel Latimore all arrived in Philadelphia between 1840 and 1860..